Emurasoft/emurasoft.github.io/en/dlg/customize/text_rendering/index.md

 ## Anti-Aliasing Mode drop-down list box

-Sets the anti-aliasing mode for text display.ClearType is an anti-aliasing method that adds sub-pixel detail to text.Grayscale is a more simple antialiasing method.
-SelectingNone will turn off anti-aliasing.
+Sets the anti-aliasing mode for text display. **ClearType** is an anti-aliasing method that adds sub-pixel detail to text. **Grayscale** is a more simple antialiasing method.
+Selecting **None** will turn off anti-aliasing.

 ## Rendering Mode drop-down list box

 Sets the rendering mode for text display.
 Different rendering modes add subtle changes to text appearance due to how anti-aliasing is rendered.
-By selectingDefault, the rendering mode is automatically selected.
+By selecting **Default**, the rendering mode is automatically selected.
 If anti-aliasing mode is "None", rendering mode is ignored.
 ClearType and the rendering mode "Outline" cannot be used simultaneously.
 See ["DWRITE\_RENDERING\_MODE (Windows 8 and later) enumeration" on MSDN](https://docs.microsoft.com/en-us/windows/win32/api/dwrite/ne-dwrite-dwrite_rendering_mode) for detailed information on each rendering mode.

 ## Gamma slider